lewis-creates/z-griffiths/README.md

 <br>

 ## Credits

-### Code

-- The full-screen hero image code came from this StackOverflow post.
-- Bootstrap4

-### Content

-- All content was written by the developer.
-- Psychological properties of colours text in the README.md was found [here](link).
+- The images and text used in the site are the artists own.

-### Media
+- The icons used in the footer were taken from [Font Awesome](http://fontawesome.com/)
+- The contact form was made using bootstrap [Bootstrap](https://getbootstrap.com/)
+- Site responsivness visualised using [Am I Responsive](https://ui.dev/amiresponsive)

-- All Images were created by the developer.
+- YouTube tutorials were used in crafting some of the html/css [YouTube](https://www.youtube.com/)

-## Acknowledgements
+- Coolors was used to help create the colours and contrast [Coolors](https://coolors.co/)